a7ex/FFSDataSource/README.md

     }
 }
 ```
+Create a scene in InterfaceBuilder and set its _Custom Class_ in the Identity Inspector to _SimpleTableController_
-Add a UITableView to your ViewCobtroller and connect it to the outlet tableView, which is defined in the base class "TDSVC".
+Add a UITableView to your scene and connect it to the outlet _tableView_ (Control+Drag from ViewController Icon to UITableView element in scene).

-"TDSVC" provides all necessary dataSource and delegate methods to connect `FFSDataSource` with your ViewController.
-Of course you can use your own ViewController (or baseclass) which complies to protocol "FFSDataSourceStorageVC".
+_TDSVC_ provides all necessary dataSource and delegate methods to connect _FFSDataSource_ to your ViewController.
+Of course you can use your own ViewController (or baseclass) which complies to protocol _FFSDataSourceStorageVC_.

-"CellSourceModel" is a class which can be used as starting point to represent a cell model.
-You can either subclass it to customize or you can use your own class OR struct, which complies to protocol "TableDataItemModel"
+_CellSourceModel_ is a class which can be used as starting point to represent a cell model.
+If necessary, you can either subclass it to customize or you can use your own class OR struct, which complies to protocol _TableDataItemModel_